MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

    - Identify if there needs to be action taken on any of the items.

-3. When your export is complete, start the migration from the Microsoft 365 Alignment Tool.
+3. When your export is complete, start the migration from the **Microsoft 365 Alignment Tool**.

    - You can start migration when export is running, but the export data may be inaccurate.